Why It Works

 1 teaspoon sugar

 Steep fish in wine and sprinkle salt on top.
-Let soak in marinade for eight hours to one day, turning fish over once or twice.
+Let soak in marinade for 8 hours to 1 day, turning fish over once or twice.

 Set up pot with steamer insert.
-Steam fish for five to eight minutes until fish begins to flake.
+Steam fish for 5 to 8 minutes until fish begins to flake.
 Remove fish from heat and allow to cool, 10 to 20 minutes.

 Cover wok with foil on the bottom, taking care that foil snugly fits in the wok.
 Mix leaves, rice, and sugar at the bottom of the wok.
 Place steaming rack in the middle of the wok, or use chopsticks to make a grid over tea leaves.